pingcap/tidb/docs/design/2022-03-25-non-transactional-statement.md

 In the first step only `delete` is going to be supported, but `update` and `insert into select` are also worth considering.

+The split column must be indexed.
 There is no other constraints on the DML.

-There can be a dry run syntax `dryrun split on <column_name> limit <batch_size> <DML>` that just output how the statement will be split and an representative of their query plans.
+There can be a dry run syntax `split on <column_name> limit <batch_size> dry run <DML>` that just output how the statement will be split and an representative of their query plans.

 ### Session